mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 **Attack Pre-Condition 2**

 As the PLC requests buffer queue is big and the verification process is also very fast ( less than several nano seconds).
-We need more than one attacker (the more the better) to do the attack to make the attack successful.
+We need more attackers  to do the attack to make the attack successful.
 During the demo, we manually added a small delay in the PLC request verification code to pull down the verification speed ,so we can be easier to observe the attack happens:

 ![](img/ddos/precondition2.png)

-After added the delay, packet lost will be observed when the DDoS packet sending rate reach to about 80k ~ 100K requests / second.
+After added the delay, packet lost will be observed when the DDoS packet sending rate reach to about 80k ~ 100K requests / min.

 ##### Launch the DDoS Attack